kurema/EarphoneLeftAndRightAndroid/README.md

 # Stereo Test - Quick Settings Tile
-You can figure out which earbuds is left or right, in the App and on the Quick Setting Tile.
+You can figure out which earbuds is left or right, in the App and on the Quick Settings Tile.
 There's lots of similar apps in the Store, but I wanted a version with Quick Settings Tile.

 ![Screenshots](Res/phone/render/007.png)